-To use the machine, scan your library card and then follow the instructions.
+To use the machine, scan the barcode on the back of your library card and then follow the instructions.
 At the end of the transaction, you can get a printout of your checked out books and have a copy emailed to you if your email address is on file.

-If there is no hold on the item, it can be renewed ten times.
+- For physical items, if there is no hold on the item, it can be renewed 10 times (for an additional 21 days each time).
 If someone has placed a hold on your item, you may not renew it.
+View all renewal FAQs.

 • Item not returned in 30 days after due date -- $5 overdue fee